How to check CPU usage on Mac

 As I mentioned above, not everyone feels comfortable using Activity Monitor, so if you're looking for an easier or more straightforward way to monitor CPU usage on your Mac, you're in luck.

-CleanMyMac X has a free CPU monitoring feature that gives you an instant, real-time overview, and it indicates for you any heavy CPU programs or apps eating away your Mac's resources.
+CleanMyMac X has a free CPU monitoring feature that gives you an instant, real-time overview, and it indicates any heavy CPU programs or apps eating away your Mac's resources.
 Here's how to use this Apple notarized tool:

 1. Open the app, or be sure to download the free version here first.